professorsugoi/Deploy-Astro-Neocities/README.md

 I made this repo to learn more about Astro and Github Actions, and also for my own convenience.
 While I'm still a novice at coding, maybe others can find it useful too.

-If you do, please go star the original [Deploy-To-Neocities](https://github.com/bcomnes/deploy-to-neocities) Project! ⭐
+If you do, please go star the original [Deploy-To-Neocities](https://github.com/bcomnes/deploy-to-neocities) page! ⭐